build-on-aws/prioritizing-event-processing-with-apache-kafka/README.md

 # Prioritizing Event Processing with Apache Kafka

-Implement message prioritization in [Apache Kafka](https://kafka.apache.org) is often a hard task because Kafka doesn't support broker-level reordering of messages like some messaging technologies do.
+Implement event processing prioritization in [Apache Kafka](https://kafka.apache.org) is often a hard task because Kafka doesn't support broker-level reordering of messages like some messaging technologies do.
 Though some developers see this as a limitation, the reality is that it isn't because Kafka is not supposed to allow message reordering.
 Kafka is a distributed [commit log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) and therefore messages are immutable and so their ordering is within partitions.
-This doesn't change the fact the developers may need to implement message prioritization in Kafka.
+This doesn't change the fact the developers may need to implement event processing prioritization in Kafka.

-This project aims to address this problem while still proving a way to keep the implementation code simple.
 In Kafka, [partitions are a unit-of-parallelism, unit-of-storage, and unit-of-durability](https://www.buildon.aws/posts/in-the-land-of-the-sizing-the-one-partition-kafka-topic-is-king/01-what-are-partitions).
 However, when developers write code to handle partitions directly they end up writing a rather more complex code, and often need to give up of some facilities that the Kafka architecture provides such as automatic rebalancing of consumers when new partitions are added and/or when a group leader fails.
 This becomes even more important when developers are interacting with Kafka via frameworks like [Kafka Connect](https://kafka.apache.org/documentation/#connect) and [Kafka Streams](https://kafka.apache.org/documentation/streams/) that, by design, don't expect that partitions are handled directly.

-This project addresses message prioritization by grouping partitions into simpler abstractions called buckets that express priority given their size.
+This project addresses event processing prioritization via the bucket pattern.
+It groups partitions into simpler abstractions called buckets that express priority given their size.
 Bigger buckets mean a higher priority, and smaller buckets mean less priority.
 The project also addresses code simplicity by providing a way to do all of this with the pluggable architecture of Kafka.

 Let's understand how this works with an example.